odoo/odoo/doc/reference/guidelines.rst

 #. inconsistent business data, usually data loss
 #. workflow desynchronization, documents stuck permanently
 #. tests that can't be rolled back cleanly, and will start polluting the
-   database, and triggering error (this is true even if no error occurs during the transaction)
+   database, and triggering errors (this is true even if no error occurs during the transaction)

 Here is the very simple rule: